Rs-appez/SpeakNextcordBot/README.md

   * ```/reply``` to make your bot reply to a message

 ## Usage

+*By default all slash commands are only available for server admin*

 * ### The speak command
      Enter your message in the ```message``` parameter :